crashka/cm/notes/DESIGN_NOTES.rst

 * make sure unicode handling in names is correct (even before canonicalization)
 * more normalization for person (if needed, after abstract entity parsing)
 * add ``--force`` flag to overwrite existing playlists
-* force-pull all stations 09/13-09/18 due to previous tight (15 minute) cron window
+* force-pull all stations 09/13-09/18 (and 10/08) due to previous tight (15 minute) cron window
 * create backup files for ``station_info.json`` and ``playlists.json``

 ----------------